loxosceles/devcontainer_config_template/README.md

 #Devcontainer Configuration Template

-Build a development container for Javascript and Python based projects.
+This template provides a blueprint for a development container for Javascript and Python based projects.

 This template includes [Chezmoi](https://www.chezmoi.io/) to automatically pull your own dot files.